Caravan and Motorhome Compliance

 - In Australian Consumer Law became uniform legislation.
 The term ‘Merchantable quality’ later became up-graded to ‘Acceptable quality’.
 ‘Fit for purpose’ is the main consideration when issues arise.
 Honesty and ‘duty of care’ are also prime considerations.

-‘VSB-1 (Vehicle Standards Bulletin No: 1) is the legal instrument that prescribes the legal requirements for travel trailers and trailers (under 4.5 tonne ATM Rating).
+‘VSB-1 (Vehicle Standards Bulletin No: 1) is the legal instrument that prescribes the legal requirements for caravans and trailers (under 4.5 tonne ATM Rating).
 This can be downloaded from http://www.infrastructure.gov.au/roads/vehicle_regulation/bulletin/ index.aspx

 Ratings and masses